ZL-Helios/TrajPAC/README.md

 # TrajRS: Towards Certified Robustness and Defense in Trajectory Prediction

-TrajRS is a trajectory prediction framework which provides a certified robust radius and defense against attacks.
+TrajRS is the upgraded v2.0 release of TrajPAC, a trajectory prediction framework which provides a certified robust radius and defense against attacks.
+Building upon the original PAC-based verification core, TrajRS integrates Randomized Smoothing to provide precise certified robust radii and built-in defense capabilities.
+This update extends TrajPAC from verification-only analysis to a fully certified, safety-assured tool for trustworthy autonomous driving prediction systems.

 ## Installation
 ### Bare-bones Framework